ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 |:-:|
 |*Simulation results with default values*|

 The results window will show two orthogonal views of normalized acoustic intensity.
 The intensity in the skin and skull regions is masked out (it can be visualized later in those regions in step 3).
-In this step, the main focus is to ensure a correct spatial focusing at the target.
+In this step, the main goal is to ensure a correct spatial focusing on the target.
 In the example, a shift of 5 mm of the focal spot towards the transducer can be observed.
 This shift can be corrected by adding 5 mm in the TPO Distance input (in the example, we adjust to 52.5 mm).
 Also, there is a small lateral shift in the negative "Y" direction.
 This can be corrected with the "Mechanical" adjustment controls (in this example we adjust +1mm in the Y direction).
 Please note that in the simulation domain, X, Y and Z are not mapped to subject coordinates.
-However, at the end of the simulations there will be a report in which direction in the T1W space this adjustment translates.
+However, at the end of the simulations, there will be a report in which direction in the T1W space this adjustment translates.

 After doing the adjustments, the simulation can be repeated.